sathvikak255/prescription-to-text-and-audio/README.md

    - Add your region_name, aws_access_key_id and aws_secret_access_key in the api/ml_model/ml_model.py file.
 5. Create the model
 - Go in api/ml_model folder, and open ner.py
-- call the train_model function to the ner train the model
+- Call the train_model function to the ner train the model. (make sure to pass the AWS Credentials in the detect_text() method.)
 6. Run the application:
    ```bash
    cd api/